LTV2008/CrimsonNet-Scratch-1.4-with-Mesh/README.md

 # CrimsonNet-Scratch-1.4-with-Mesh

+Note: This repo will no longer be Maintained by me as I will be moving focus to SmashMod.
+This repository will still be open to the community so that they can improve on it.

 This is a mod of Scratch 1.4 with Mesh and extra blocks.

 This is a modifacation of Scratch.